 Fifty years after the landmark Lausanne Congress in Switzerland, guided by Billy Graham and John Stott, the process of listening, consulting and collaborating through congresses, forums and smaller gatherings will be taken to a new level this coming week (22-28 September).

-For those of us not meeting in Korea, there are several ways to participate, as outlined here.
-Details about programme and speakers will show a global lineup of leaders reflecting the polycentric nature of global Christianity.
-A 516-page report on the State of the Great Commission is available for download, and is a most informative sourcebook for mission strategising and planning.
+For those of us not in Korea, there are several ways to participate, as outlined here.
+Details about programme and speakers show a global lineup of contributors reflecting the polycentric nature of global Christianity today.
+A 516-page report on the State of the Great Commission is available for download, an impressively informative sourcebook for mission strategising and planning.

-A 100-page section of regional profiles offers insightful overviews around the world.
-For those of us working in Europe, the ten pages devoted to the first continent to be completely Christianised, and then substantially de-Christianised, deserve close study for all engaged in its re-evangelisation.
+The 100-page section of regional profiles offers insightful overviews around the world.
+For those of us engaged in the re-evangelisation of Europe, the ten pages devoted to the first continent to be completely Christianised and then substantially de-Christianised deserve close study.

-Julia Garschagen, Luke Greenwood, Rolf Kjøde, Jim Memory, Usha Reifsnider and Janet Sewell challenge us to reflect on six themes essential to the re-evangelisation of Europe: the meaning of trust/truth; the place of community; the challenges and opportunities of the digital world; creation care and climate justice; unprecedented demographic change; a shift in morality is affecting how the ‘good news’ of the gospel is interpreted by many Europeans.
+The authors, Julia Garschagen, Luke Greenwood, Rolf Kjøde, Jim Memory, Usha Reifsnider and Janet Sewell, challenge us to reflect on six themes essential to mission in contemporary Europe: the meaning of trust/truth; the place of community; the challenges and opportunities of the digital world; creation care and climate justice; unprecedented demographic change; and a shift in morality affecting how the ‘good news’ of the gospel is interpreted by many Europeans.

 Restoring Truth

-Personal experience has become key to validating truth, rendering objective all-encompassing truth claims as unethical claims to power.
+Personal experience has become key to ‘validating truth’, rendering all-encompassing truth claims as unethical claims to power.
 Each person lives on their individual ‘truth island’.
-Europeans are craving for orientation and meaning in life, yet few seem to look for help in the church.
+While Europeans crave for orientation and meaning in life, few look for help in the church.
 The ‘good news’ has become bad news: it is morally corrupt, intellectually naïve, and emotionally irrelevant.
 We must ask: How can we live and speak of the power, beauty, and truth of the gospel so that Europeans perceive it as good news?

 Reshaping Morality

 Today mission is seen as imposing one’s truth on others, which, by default, is a claim to power and a violation of the other person’s rights.
-Values like authenticity, justice, and care of the environment are of primary importance.
-But they do not see the church represent those values.
-We should ask: ‘What can we learn from society´s criticism?
-Yet secular thinkers are beginning to realize how deeply European values are in fact rooted within the Christian framework4 and how human rights and dignity presuppose an objective moral ground that cannot be found in secular relativism.
-A new conversation about moral orientation has started.
+For many Europeans, values like authenticity, justice, and care of the environment are important, but they do not see the church represent those values.
+We should ask: ‘What can we learn from society’s criticism?’
+Yet a new conversation about moral orientation has started.
+Secular thinkers are beginning to realise that human rights and dignity presuppose an objective moral ground that cannot be found in secular relativism; and that European values are in fact deeply rooted within the Christian framework.

 Rebuilding Community

 Searching for freedom and autonomy, we have become our own enemies, destroying family values and real community.
-The paradox of disconnectedness in a digitally connected age, loneliness in the crowd of the dense and affluent urban centres presents a great mission challenge.
-Millennials and Gen Z lack meaning and experience loneliness.
+The paradox of disconnectedness in a digitally connected age, loneliness in the crowd of the dense and affluent urban centres, presents a great mission challenge.
+Millennials and Gen Zers lack meaning and experience loneliness.
 Yet a new generation of missionaries is creating stories of the gospel proclaimed on European streets and squares again.
-The mission Steiger, the FEUER network, and movements like Revive, The Send, and Circuit Riders are reaching secular young people and students, and mobilizing and sending out thousands of young Europeans to reach their generation for Jesus.
+Movements like Steiger Ministries, the FEUER network, Revive, The Send and Circuit Riders are reaching secular young people and students, and mobilising and sending out thousands of young Europeans to reach their generation for Jesus.

 Reconnecting Digitally